Digital Camera Journalist, Newsgathering Operations

 You will be able to demonstrate editorial awareness and judgement, combined with a thorough understanding of the editorial aims and policies of BBC News.
 This role will also need you to have good research skills, good communication skills with the potential to originate and develop programme stories and have the ability to take responsibility for any brief that might be assigned by a programme, newsroom or newsgathering editor.

 You must be willing to travel in UK and abroad, often at short notice.
 You must be willing to undertake Hostile Environment training and as a result be prepared to be asked to work in areas of hardship or public unrest or war zones.
-You must be willing to work with all the outlets that Newsgathering Operations provides camera crews for e.g. Network News, Newsnight, World Service and Political Newsgathering.
+You must be willing to work with all the outlets that Newsgathering Operations provides camera crews for e.g. Network News, World Service TV, Political Newsgathering, Newsnight etc.

 About the Company